-J. Creating Pan-Canadian Training and Certification Standards

-Authored by the Mississauga Board of Trade

-Each province and territory develops their own training standards and certification for various occupations, creating duplication and waste.

-Under the Canadian Constitution, education and training are the responsibilities of the provinces and territories (referred as jurisdictions).
+F. Creating Pan-Canadian Training and Certification Standards Authored by the Mississauga Board of Trade Issue Each province and territory develops their own training standards and certification for various occupations, creating duplication and waste.
+Background Under the Canadian Constitution, education and training are the responsibilities of the provinces and territories (referred as jurisdictions).
 This has resulted in a distorted legacy, wherein each province and territory creates its own training and certification standards for various occupations.
 This is a costly duplication which also constrains labour mobility of both journeypersons and apprentices, negatively impacting on businesses and the economy, particularly when there are growing skilled shortages in many occupations.
 Recent efforts at harmonizing existing training standards have created the "Red Seal" program which is an onerous, duplicative and expensive superstructure.
 The Red Seal program currently covers 55 trades across Canada, and to be eligible, a provincial/territorial certification must first be successfully completed.
 These provincial/territorial certifications can often be different from one province/territory to another, and having to "pass another test" limits many from attaining the national standard and benefits that go along with it.
 As an example, given that electricity works the same across the country, it is counter-intuitive that variable training standards for electricians are required for different geographies.
 Other bi-lateral harmonization efforts between certain provinces seem to be a poor use of limited resources, when a national approach would be the best option.
 This is consistent with and supports the Internal Agreement on Trade and the Canadian Regulatory Harmonization Initiative.
+Recommendations The Ontario Chamber of Commerce urges the Ontario Government to:

 - 1. In concert with other provinces/territories, migrate to developing Pan-Canadian training standards for various occupations where certification is required. - 2.
-Address any unique geographical requirements for an occupation, by treating as endorsements over and above the Pan-Canadian training and certification standards. - Encourage individual provinces to take a lead in developing training and certification standards for a particular occupation.
+Address any unique geographical requirements for an occupation, by treating as endorsements over and above the Pan-Canadian training and certification standards.

+- 3. Encourage individual provinces to take a lead in developing training and certification standards for a particular occupation.
 There would need to be a definitive time-line and a speedy resolution method to manage any dissenting viewpoints. - 4.
-Consider alternatively, a third-party with relevant, world-recognized expertise, like the Canadian Standards Association, be contracted to develop the Training Standards on behalf of all the provinces.

-5. Work with other provinces/territories and the federal government to harmonize the codes and regulations with which certified occupations must comply
+Consider alternatively, a third-party with relevant, world-recognized expertise, like the Canadian Standards Association, be contracted to develop the Training Standards on behalf of all the provinces. - 5.
+Work with other provinces/territories and the federal government to harmonize the codes and regulations with which certified occupations must comply Effective Date: April 28, 2018 Sunset Date: April 28, 2021